When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 6. Start surfing at any of the beaches on the Bukit

-If you are a newbie to the sport try the waves at Balangan or Padang Padnag if the surf conditions are not too large.
-You can easily rent boards here and there are also local guys that will take you out, give you a few tips and surf with you to make sure you don’t end up in trouble.
+If you are a newbie to the sport, try the waves at Balangan or Padang Padnag if the surf conditions are not too large.
+You can easily rent boards here, and there are also local guys that will take you out, give you a few tips and surf with you to ensure you don’t get in trouble.
 There are also lots of surf schools in the area if you are keen to pick up the sport.

-If you are an advanced surfer and you want to rip it, then you already know that Uluwatu, Bingin and Greenbowl are amazing breaks.
+If you are an advanced surfer and want to rip it, you already know that Uluwatu, Bingin and Greenbowl are amazing breaks.

-Bali Villa Escapes Tip: wear booties as there are rocks and coral on the bottom of these beaches.
-This will protect your feet and you can hire these.
+Bali Villa Escapes Tip: wear booties as rocks and coral are on the bottom of these beaches.
+This will protect your feet, and you can hire these.

-7. Make sure you at Single Finn, Uluwatu on Sunday night
+7. Make sure you are at Single Finn, Uluwatu, on Sunday night

 Overlooking Uluwatu on the cliff, Single Finn is an iconic place that was the first place in the Bukit to really offer any form of nightlife.
 Anyways, on Sunday night, it goes off!!
-Cocktails, beers, wine and finger food is the order of the day here and it plays host to everyone from around the Bukit to get together and let their hair down.
+Cocktails, beers, wine and finger food, are the order of the day here, and it plays host to everyone from around the Bukit to get together and let their hair down.

-Bali Villa Escapes Tip: the weekend traffic up to Uluwatu can be manic so make sure you leave plenty of time if you’re coming from Seminyak.
-Jalan Raya Uluwatu gets jam packed with tourist buses.
+Bali Villa Escapes Tip: the weekend traffic up to Uluwatu can be manic, so leave plenty of time if you’re coming from Seminyak.
+Jalan Raya Uluwatu gets jam-packed with tourist buses.
 Probably better to rent a clifftop Uluwatu villa for a few days with your mates to cut down on travel times and really get to know the area.

 Related article: 19 Bali Holiday Villas with Incredible Ocean Views